 Here is the amazing footage of a badger burying an entire cow.

 The badger spent five days burying the 50-pound carcass.
 The badger then went back to the carcass over the next two months.

-Badgers will also seeds, acorns, nuts, and also sweetcorn and wheat from farmers’ fields.
+Badgers also have seeds, acorns, nuts, sweetcorn, and wheat from farmers’ fields.

-Badgers are a nuisance to both farmers and gardeners as they can do a lot of damage.
+Badgers are a nuisance to farmers and gardeners as they can do much damage.

 We all know that skunks can smell bad, but this is not to do with their diet.
-Skunks are omnivores, eating a variety of fruits, plants, and meat.
+Skunks are omnivores, eating various fruits, plants, and meat.
 They will eat a variety of food to get enough varied nutrients.

-Skunks will eat larvae, earthworms, frogs, snaked, birds, moles, lizards, grubs, rodents, and bird eggs.
+Skunks eat larvae, earthworms, frogs, snaked birds, moles, lizards, grubs, rodents, and bird eggs.